junxit/us-congress-bills-115/bill.md

 >         - **(II)** the anticipated outstanding balance on the loan for which the borrower is receiving counseling under this subsection; and
 >         - **(III)** a projection for any other Federal Direct PLUS Loan made on behalf of the dependent student that the borrower is reasonably expected to accept during the program of study of such student based on at least the expected increase in the cost of attendance of such program.
 >     - **(E)** Debt management strategies that are designed to facilitate the repayment of such indebtedness.
->     - **(F)** An explanation that the borrower has the options to prepay each loan, pay each loan on a shorter schedule, and change repayment plans.
+>     - **(F)** An explanation that the borrower has the options to prepay each loan, pay each loan on a shorter schedule, pay each loan while the dependent child is still in school, pay the interest on the loan while the loan is in deferment, and change repayment plans.
 >     - **(G)** For each Federal Direct PLUS Loan made on behalf of a dependent student for which the borrower is receiving counseling under this subsection, the contact information for the loan servicer of the loan and a link to such servicer’s Website.
->   - **(6)** *Annual loan acceptance* Prior to making the first disbursement of a loan made under part D (other than a Federal Direct Consolidation Loan) to a borrower for an award year, an eligible institution, shall, as part of carrying out the counseling requirements of this subsection for the loan, ensure that after receiving the applicable counseling under paragraphs (2), (4), and (5) for the loan the borrower accepts the loan for such award year by—
+>   - **(6)** *Annual loan acceptance* Prior to making the first disbursement of a loan made under part D (other than a Federal Direct Consolidation Loan) to a borrower for an award year, an eligible institution, shall, as part of carrying out the counseling requirements of this subsection for the loan, ensure that after receiving the applicable counseling under paragraphs (2), (4), and (5) for the loan the borrower accepts the loan for such award year and for such amount as is specified by the borrower by—
 >     - **(A)** signing the master promissory note for the loan;
 >     - **(B)** signing and returning to the institution a separate written statement that affirmatively states that the borrower accepts the loan; or
 >     - **(C)** electronically signing an electronic version of the statement described in subparagraph (B).
+>   - **(7)** *Construction* Nothing in this section shall be construed to prohibit an eligible institution from providing additional information and counseling services to recipients of Federal student aid under this title, provided that any additional information and counseling services for recipients of Federal student aid shall not preclude or be considered a condition for disbursement of such aid.
+>   - **(8)** *Counseling sessions conducted in person* Institutions of higher education may encourage individuals to attend in-person loan counseling sessions under paragraph (1)(A).

 ## § 3.
 Exit Counseling